Basket

 £5,700.00

-One of a series of three bronze works, this beautiful sculpture showcases the smooth, flowing lines and detail that Angela employs to depict the sensuality of the female form.
+One of a series of three bronze works, this exquisite sculpture showcases the smooth, flowing lines and detail that Angela employs within her work to create sculpture that is at once classical, yet relevant to the timeless celebration of the female form.

 Serene Beauty